How to Get rid of Teenage Acne ? Acne Treatments for Teens

 - Take a bowl and mix the aloe Vera gel and tretinoin cream in it (keep the quantity of Aloe Vera gel at least 10 percent in this mixture).

-- Start applying it and use it for at least 10 weeks.
+- Start applying it and use it for at least ten weeks.

 Green tea consists of a high amount of catechins (polyphenol antioxidants).
-Most of the people who face acne have too much sebum (natural body oils) and less required antioxidants.
+Unfortunately, most of the people who face acne have too much sebum (natural body oils) and less required antioxidants.

-Antioxidants are very important for our body because these help break down waste products and harmful chemicals that can damage our body healthy cells.
-Taking green tea helps clear waste and debris from the body that usually built-up in open acne lesions.
-Taking green tea is also natural tips for healthy skin.
+Antioxidants are essential for our body because they help break down waste products and harmful chemicals that can damage our body’s healthy cells.
+Taking green tea helps clear waste and debris from the body that is usually built up in open acne lesions.
+Taking green tea is also a natural tip for healthy skin.

 Green tea consists of such compounds that also help: